eoliveros/ln-wallet/README.md

 - send very small amount to test to make sure that it would show up in the index.html after its confirmed. lightning-cli --testnet  --conf=/root/.lightning/config --rpc-file=/root/.lightning/lightning-rpc listfunds When this shows as confirmed, it would then appear in the balance(app).

+# Node.js Script

+* Browserify + Node.js is being used to package a node script for decodingPSBT amounts to be shown on SweetAlert notfications for PSBT endpoints